EhabLama/anime-recommendation-app/README.md

 The frontend can be accessed at http://localhost:3000.

 ## Usage
-Browse anime listings: Navigate to the Anime page.
+Browse anime listings: Press on anime cards to view details.

 Sign up: Click on the Sign Up link in the navigation bar and fill out the form.

 Log in: Click on the Log In link in the navigation bar and enter your credentials.

 View user profile: Click on the Profile icon in the navigation bar.